 -

-- Path 1: A → B → D → F → G → (Total: 3+5+4+3+2 = 17 days)
+Identify all paths through the project network. - Path 1: A → B → D → F → G → (Total: 3+5+4+3+2 = 17 days)

 - Path 2: A → C → E → F → G → (Total: 3+2+6+3+2 = 16 days)